endersonmenezes/gh-env-to-repo/README.md

 ![Static Badge](https://img.shields.io/badge/build-passing-brightgreen?label=shellcheck)

-This GitHub Extension allow you to use gh cli to fast set a repository secrets from a .env file.
+The extension, called 'env-to-repo', allows you to upload an .env file from your local directory to the repository secrets on GitHub.
+The extension checks the existence of the .env file in the current directory and whether the user has permission to access the repository.

 ## Usage